racheymonkey/CS111/lab4/README.md

 ## Cleaning up

-To clean up the build artifacts and reset the lab environment:
+To clean up and reset the environment:

 1. Unmount the filesystem: